RyanTren/KSU-AI-Club-Site/README.md

 # KSU-AI-Club-Site
-built with next.js hosted on vercel
+built with next.js hosted on vercel by @RyanTren